 - The users’ familiarity with how things work — is it intuitive or will it require a lot of training?

-- How you want to communicate with your user base, but also how they want to receive news and information
+- How you want to communicate with your user base, and how your employees want to receive news and information

-- But most importantly, will it make working easier, more productive — and more fun.
+- Whether it will make work easier, more productive — and more fun

-And if you need some help in determining what’s right for your needs, our intranet comparison guide is a good place to start.
+If you still need some help determining what’s right for your needs, our intranet comparison guide is a good place to start.
 Happy collaborating!